kchimbodza/readme-connected-devices/Readme-CDA-Lab3.md

 **What the Implementation does**

-My Lab Module 3 implementation creates a comprehensive IoT simulation system with automatic climate control capabilities.
-The CDA now generates realistic time-series sensor data for temperature, humidity, and pressure while automatically controlling HVAC systems based on configurable temperature thresholds (floor: 19°C, ceiling: 20°C).
-The system uses mathematical models through SensorDataGenerator to create authentic 24-hour data sets with 1440 entries each, simulating real-world sensor behavior with configurable noise levels.
-When temperature readings exceed boundaries, the DeviceDataManager automatically triggers HVAC actuator commands, creating a complete smart building simulation that demonstrates sensing, analysis, and actuation in a cohesive IoT system.
+My Lab Module 3 builds a smart IoT simulation that controls indoor climate automatically.
+It collects realistic sensor data for temperature, humidity, and pressure.
+If the temperature goes above 20°C or below 19°C, the system turns the HVAC on or off to keep things comfortable.
+The SensorDataGenerator creates 24-hour data sets with 1440 entries to mimic real sensor behavior, including random noise.
+The DeviceDataManager watches the temperature and sends commands to the HVAC system when needed.
+This setup shows how sensing, decision-making, and action work together in a smart building.

 **How it works**